 In Part 2 of my interview with Josh Eisenstadt, we discuss his journey into film making, his early work, his upcoming release Spreading Darkness and Josh also speaks a little about the script he’s currently working on now.
-If you missed Part 1 of my interview with Josh where we discussed Twin Peaks theories, the festival and much more here is the link: My Interview With Josh Eisenstadt: Part 1.
-I hope you enjoy this really insightful conversation about a man chasing his movie making dream and succeeding.
+If you missed Part 1 of my interview with Josh, where we discussed Twin Peaks theories, the festival and much more here is the link: My Interview With Josh Eisenstadt: Part 1.
+I hope you enjoy this insightful conversation about a man chasing his movie-making dream and succeeding.

-Being hands on with his films: I like to co-write.
-I like to come up with the characters and the story and I like to have a co-writer come in and work on it and then I come back and shift some things around.
-In my films I’m extremely hands on.
-I really try to focus on the writing and directing part of it but it’s a necessity that I get hands on in a lot of other areas.
-Before filming I’m involved with the production aspect of it but once we’re filming, the producer part goes away and I’m solely directing.
+Being hands-on with his films: I like to co-write.
+I like to come up with the characters and the story, and I like to have a co-writer come in and work on it and then I come back and shift some things around.
+In my films, I’m extremely hands on.
+I try to focus on the writing and directing part of it, but it’s a necessity that I get hands-on in a lot of other areas.
+Before filming, I’m involved with the production aspect of it but once we’re shooting, the producer part goes away and I’m solely directing.
 I can’t do both.

-I don’t know why I was drawn to the ideas that became Spreading Darkness but I was.
+I don’t know why I was drawn to the ideas that became Spreading Darkness, but I was.
 So you write a script, you get it funded, you film it and you get it out.
 You do the best job you can and release it.
-I know that some of the ideas were inspired by my life and some were inspired by people I know.
+I know that my life inspired some of the ideas, and some were inspired by people I know.
 Anybody that’s making any kind of film is expressing how they feel at that time.
-The film might not express it in a straight forward way but it’s expressing them in some way, perhaps through symbolism.
+The film might not express it in a straight forward way, but it’s expressing them in some way, perhaps through symbolism.
 Everyone has times in life where someone has something wrong done to them.
 This film is a lot about not letting that destroy you as a person or becoming that yourself.
 It’s definitely a major theme.

 I hope you enjoyed the conclusion to my interview with Josh!
 Please be sure to look for his new film, Spreading Darkness available for purchase on January 2nd and on Video OnDemand services March 6th.
 Thanks as always for your support of the site!